Bunaken Marine Park, Indonesia

 Roughly 5 million years ago, the region underwent heavy volcanic activity, which is what created its interesting and quite unique topography.
 The waters surrounding North Sulawesi and the islands lack a continental shelf, which means the waters get very deep, very quickly.
 The depths between the islands are often over 1,000 meters, with the deepest point being 1,840 meters, just off the volcano of Manado Tua.

-North Sulawesi is located almost at the center of the Coral Triangle, and contains over 70% of all fish species known in the Indo-western Pacific.
+North Sulawesi is located almost at the centre of the Coral Triangle and contains over 70% of all fish species known in the Indo-western Pacific.
 The park is popular with both tourists, and marine biologists, who come here to see the incredible variety of life.

-Apart from being very rich in fish, invertebrates and corals, the park is also an important many species of marine mammals.
-Dugongs can be found feeding on the sea grass meadows, many species of dolphin and whales can be found hunting in its waters, and at the right time of year, killer whales, false killer whales, and even sperm whales can be observed passing through its waters.
+Apart from being very rich in fish, invertebrates and corals, the park is also important many species of marine mammals.
+Dugongs can be found feeding on the seagrass meadows, many species of dolphin and whales can be found hunting in its waters, and at the right time of year, killer whales, false killer whales, and even sperm whales can be observed passing through its waters.

 There are 2 distinct styles of diving within the park;

 1) Wall Diving

 As the waters surrounding the park drop so deep so quickly, there are some fantastic walls to see.
 Because of the oceanic currents that sweep through the park, the walls are literally covered in soft corals, gorgonian sea fans, sponges and ascidians.

 Lekuan Wall is the most famous dive site within the park.
 It is one long wall that has been broken up into 3 unoriginally named sites, Lekuan I, Lekuan II and Lekuan III.
 These are all popular sites because they are relatively sheltered from waves by Bunaken Island, and currents are usually mild, except for Lekuan I.